cabforum/servercert/docs/NSR.md

 Certification Authorities and Delegated Third Parties SHALL:

 a.
-Implement a Security Support System under the control of CA or Delegated Third Party Trusted Roles that monitors, detects, and reports any security-related configuration change to Certificate Systems;
+Implement a System under the control of CA or Delegated Third Party that continuously monitors, detects, and alerts personnel to any configuration change to Certificate Systems, Issuing Systems, Certificate Management Systems, Security Support Systems, and Front-End / Internal-Support Systems unless the change has been authorized through a change management process.
+The CA or Delegated Third Party  shall respond to the alert and initiate a plan of action within at most twenty-four (24) hours.

 b.
 Identify those Certificate Systems under the control of CA or Delegated Third Party Trusted Roles capable of monitoring and logging system activity and enable those systems to continuously monitor and log system activity;